Pitchford Hall & Tree House, Shrewsbury, Shropshire

 The house is named after a natural pitch well in the grounds.
 Prince Rupert hid from the Roundheads in the priest-hole here during the Civil War and Princess (later Queen) Victoria played in the Tudor-style treehouse.

 The ‘restoration’ tours will include the main rooms on the ground floor, the priest-hole room and the Princess Victoria room.

 The main rooms in the ground floor including the Great Hall, Dining Room and Drawing Room.
 Also Room A (priest-hole room) and Room B (Princess Victoria room).
 The Victorian Kitchen and General’s Quarters may be included on the tour but this will depend on their current state.

+Evening tour in August includes Cava and canapes in the Hall or under the treehouse (depending on weather).
 Festive tours in December include house decorated for Christmas, mince pies and mulled wine.

 Fantastic tour of the Pitchford Estate today – I can't wait to visit again and see the progress on this stunning project …We had a great day today, walking around the grounds on a beautiful spring day in good company including Dave our tour guide ... thank you for allowing us to share in your wonderful home.
 What you are doing is truly wonderful and it was a privilege to see the building at this stage.